AlapMistry/pr-semgrep-scanner/README.md

 - Add authentication for the web interface
 - Add support for custom Semgrep rules
 - Support for scanning private repositories
-- Run agent from GitHub Copilot chat as extension as stream response in a real time
+- Run agent from GitHub Copilot chat as extension and stream response in a real time

 ## Resources